Handbook

 Students will:

-- Participate fully in the learning experience, including curricular, co-curricular, and extracurricular activities, from the moment s/he is on the bus until s/he is returned home, at all district activities and events.
+- Participate fully in the learning experience, including curricular, co-curricular, and extracurricular activities, from the moment they are on the bus until they return home, at all district activities and events.

 - Participate actively in the learning experience by being fully engaged, fully prepared, raising engaging questions, and effectively and positively communicating with all students and staff.